 Lynch.
-Lynch’s case is really strong.
-Lynch has 10 features- I have 9 of the 10 films in my archives.
+David Lynch’s case is really strong.
+Lynch has made ten features- I have nine of the ten films in my archives.
 I’ve given Dune a few chances and probably have another one left in me but it’s pretty bad.
 His filmography ranks him 22nd overall and he’s a style-plus director.
 He creates his own cinematic world- surrealism- a nightmare of a world.
 He’s wildly stylish and concerned with reoccurring imagery (both in-film and throughout his oeuvre) which plays so well formally.
 There’s still potential upside with me even if Lynch never creates anything else worthy of the archives.
 I’ve got him as #18 all-time despite being much lower than lower on Eraserhead and Inland Empire – I’m itching to get to them and Lost Highway again to revisit and evaluate.

 Best film: Blue Velvet.
 Man, this is close with Mulholland Drive For now I’ll say Blue Velvet still.

 top 100 films: 2 (Blue Velvet, Mulholland Drive)

 top 500 films: 7 (Blue Velvet, Mulholland Drive, Lost Highway, Wild At Heart, Twin Peaks: Fire Walk With Me, The Elephant Man, Eraserhead)

 top 100 films of the decade: 7 (Blue Velvet, Mulholland Drive, Lost Highway, Wild At Heart, Twin Peaks: Fire Walk With Me, The Elephant Man, Eraserhead)